domstrevino/League-of-Statistics_v1/README.md

 I am in the process of redesigning the entire application using C#, ASP.NET MVC, SQL Server, and JavaScript.

-Please refer to the [League-of-Statistics](https://github.com/domstrevino/League-of-Statistics_Backend) repository to follow along with the most up-to-date version of this project.
+Please refer to the [League-of-Statistics_Backend](https://github.com/domstrevino/League-of-Statistics_Backend) or [League-of-Statistics_Frontend](https://github.com/domstrevino/League-of-Statistics_Frontend) repository to follow along with the most up-to-date version of this project.